 Reno Gazette-Journal reports that the Vegas Cannabis Cup will be held on the grounds of Moapa Paiute Tribe, this weekend.
 Two weeks ago, a U.S. Attorney in LV sent a letter to remind the tribe that; “the transport, possession, use and distribution of marijuana is illegal under federal law”.
 The Vegas show could be in violation of that law.
 The tribe is apparently working alongside federal authorities to resolve the conflict.

-After the Trump administration’s ongoing statements on cracking down on recreational pot, High Times sent notice to vendors and attendees of The Cannabis Cup.
+After the Trump administration’s ongoing statements on cracking down on the recreational pot, High Times sent notice to vendors and attendees of The Cannabis Cup.
 The notice, warning them to leave their stash at home this time, said;

-“federal authorities have intervened directly with our host venue, the land of the Moapa Band of Paiutes.
-Subsequently, we’ve been informed that our upcoming Cannabis Cup event in Nevada on March 4-5 can proceed as planned…vendors, guests, performers and attendees are advised to comply with all local, state, and federal laws regarding the use and distribution of cannabis and cannabis related products.
+“Federal authorities have intervened directly with our host venue, the land of the Moapa Band of Paiutes.
+Subsequently, we’ve been informed that our upcoming Cannabis Cup event in Nevada on March 4-5 can proceed as planned…vendors, guests, performers, and attendees are advised to comply with all local, state, and federal laws regarding the use and distribution of cannabis and cannabis-related products.
 In order for the cannabis industry to continue to earn legitimacy and social acceptance, we understand that rules and laws need to be abided.”

 RGJ asked whether weed would be present at the Vegas Cannabis Cup.
 Tribal chairman Darren Daboda said he was not sure.

 If law enforcement does infiltrate this show, it’ll be the first big move by Jeff Sessions and the Trump administration.
 Going against the marijuana industry is a bold move.
 Brace Yourselves.